1 – Fine Adjustment of the Placement of Components

 This can be achieved if you first find the “Thermal Resistance” indices in the component datasheet.

 - Add thermal reliefs

-Adding thermal reliefs can be very helpful in producing a fabricable card, and they are essential for wave soldering application in high copper content assemblies and multilayer plates.
+Adding thermal reliefs can be very helpful in producing a fabricable card, and they are essential for wave soldering applications in high copper content assemblies and multilayer plates.

 Do you want to know more about the best practices on how to design a plate that is manufactured correctly the first time?
-Consult our Design for Manufacturing webinars by visiting webpage www.raypcb.com.
+Consult our Design for Manufacturing webinar by visiting our webpage www.raypcb.com.